aaekay/Resources/read_books/poor_economics.md

 5. the poor and their money.
 6. portfolio of the poor.
 7. Billions of entrepreneurs - Tarun Khanna's book
+8. why nations fail - acemoglu and robinson
+9. the bottom billion: why the poorest countries are failing and what can be done about it, Paul Collier
+10. wars and gund and votes: democracy in dangerous Places, Paul Collier.

 #### thought
 1. the privileged never have to think about the food source, safe water and sewage which gives them time to think about something else like science, innovation etc but sometimes the people who are in desperate need of something find ways to get it and make it easy for the others like him to get it simultaneously.